Abhiii1234/ETH-Beginner-Assesment/README.md

 # ETH PROOF: Beginner EVM Course

 This Solidity program is a simple "Create a token" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-This contract is a simple implementation of a custom token called UniqueToken.
+This contract is a simple implementation of a custom token called ABHIToken.
 It allows minting new tokens, burning existing tokens, and tracking balances of token holders.

 ## Description

-### UniqueToken
+### ABHIToken

-UniqueToken is a custom ERC20-compatible token contract implemented in Solidity.
-It represents a token called "UniqueToken" with the abbreviation "UTK".
+ABHIToken is a custom ERC20-compatible token contract implemented in Solidity.
+It represents a token called "ABHIToken" with the abbreviation "ATK".
 The contract allows token minting and burning, and provides functionality to track token balances for different addresses.

 #### Public Variables